zookz/cordova-plugin-health/README.md

 Any help is more than welcome!
 I don't know Objectve C and I am not interested into learning it now, so I would particularly appreciate someone who can give me a hand with the iOS part.
-Particularly, I'd like to allow support for HKCategory.
 Also, I would love to know from you if the plugin is currently used in any app actually available online.
 Just send me an email to my_username at gmail.com